framps/raspiBackupDoc/en/src/language-support.md

 # Language support

-For displaying it's dialogs and messages *raspiBackup* takes the system language into account.
+For displaying it's dialogs and messages *raspiBackup* the system language is used.
 English is used as default if that language isn't supported by *raspiBackup* yet.

 <a name="supported-languages"></a>